 Bali Itinerary – Bonus Destinations

-Where to stay in Uluwatu in the South of Bali?
+Accommodation in Uluwatu in the South of Bali

 We originally booked 1 night at Uluwatu Breeze Village which we extended with an extra night.
 Favorite for this accommodation: pretty bungalows, superb breakfast (see below!), proximity to the beaches, and very quiet.
 Many restaurants and bars nearby.
 Price around 50€.